viktoria-hurtisova/passkeys_demo/README.md

 Multiple things are not implemented due to not being necessary for this assignment.
 This is JUST a small demo.
 It is not supposed to be used in practice.
 You can use this code as a guide, but remember this is not meant for real applications.

 When looking at the code, please remember that this is my first JavaScript application.

+For more information, please read [the W3C Specification](https://www.w3.org/TR/webauthn-3/).